fredericbarthelet/blog-theodo-article-homebridge/README.md

 ### Homebridge

 The proxy used for this article is a NodeJS server called [Homebridge](https://github.com/nfarina/homebridge) written using [HAP-node.js](https://github.com/KhaosT/HAP-NodeJS).
 Homebridge instanciate a `Bridge` Homekit object that you will be able to add through your Home application on your iOS devices.
 It then supports Plugins, which are community-contributed modules that provide a basic bridge from HomeKit to each of your various "smart home" devices.
+Many home automation devices plugins have already been developed by the community (like [Nest](https://github.com/KraigM/homebridge-nest), [Lifx](https://github.com/devbobo/homebridge-lifx-lan) and even [all of Home Assistant compatible devices](https://github.com/home-assistant/homebridge-homeassistant)).
+If no plugin is available today for your object, this tutorial is made for you.

 ![Homebridge workflow](/ressources/workflow.png)